cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * A non-critical keyUsage with only keyAgreement asserted is encoded as the CBOR int 6 (= 4 + 2).

-* A non-criticical extKeyUsage containing id-kp-codeSigning and id-kp-OCSPSigning is encoded as the CBOR int 12 followed by the CBOR array [ -21, -18 ].
+* A non-critical extKeyUsage containing id-kp-codeSigning and id-kp-OCSPSigning is encoded as the CBOR int 12 followed by the CBOR array [ -21, -18 ].

 * A non-critical subjectAltName containing only the dNSName example.com is encoded as the CBOR int 13 followed by the CBOR text string "example.com".